-In this post, I’m discussing 5 books that have helped me love reading again.
-It’s been hard to get back into reading for pleasure, but I loved all of these books- and they each gave me something I needed to fall back in love with one of my favourite hobbies!
+In this post, I’m discussing 5 books that helped me love reading again.
+I loved all of these books- and they each gave me something I needed to fall back in love with reading!

 ‘Such a Fun Age’ by Kiley Reid is a very refreshing read, I loved it!
 It’s all about a young woman of colour who works as a nanny for a rich white woman in Philadelphia.

 One evening, she is accused of kidnapping the child she cares for and the story follows her relationship with her boss, her friends and her new boyfriend.